-A Look at the Massive Net Worth of Apple CEO Tim Cook
+A look at the massive net worth of Apple CEO Tim Cook

 Tim Cook’s net worth

-Tim Cook officially became a billionaire two years ago in 2020 by reaching a net worth of US $1.5 billion.
-His net worth has now increased to US $1.8 billion, according to Forbes.
+Tim Cook officially became a billionaire two years ago in 2020 by reaching a net worth of US $1.5 billion (MYR 6.65 biliion).
+His net worth has now increased to US $1.8 billion (MYR 7.97 billion), according to Forbes.
 He also owns more than 3 million shares of Apple which is less than a 1% stake.
 He also has sold hundreds of millions of dollars worth of shares over the years.
-He earns a base salary of US $3.4 million along with an annual bonus of between US $8 million and US $12 million.
+He earns a base salary of US $3.4 million (MYR 15.06 million) along with an annual bonus of between US $8 million (MYR 35.44 million) and US $12 million (MYR 53.17).

 A sneak peek of his real estate

 Despite being one of the most successful billionaires in the world, the Apple CEO lives in a modestly subtle 2,400-square-foot home in Palo Alto, California.
 Cook purchased the house in 2010 after being appointed as the CEO of Apple.
-He spent US $1.9 million on the house.
-In 2018, he also bought a 10,000-square-foot home at the Madison Club (an exclusive gated community in La Quinta, California) for US $10.1 million.
+He spent US $1.9 million (MYR 8.42 million) on the house.
+In 2018, he also bought a 10,000-square-foot home at the Madison Club (an exclusive gated community in La Quinta, California) for US $10.1 million (MYR 44.75 million).

 Other investments and earnings

-Cook profits from approximately US $500,000 worth of personal security expenditures paid for by Apple.
+Cook profits from approximately US $500,000 (MYR 2,215,250) worth of personal security expenditures paid for by Apple.
 He is also mandated to fly privately for all personal and business travel.
-The flight costs come to around US $315,000 per year.
+The flight costs come to around US $315,000 (MYR 1,395,607) per year.
 A huge part of the grant (10 annual increments) awarded to him when he became the CEO was performance-based.
 He would have received these shares only if Apple out-performed 2/3 of the S&P 500.
 Interestingly, he managed to hit every single performance milestone.
 He received his ninth grant which was around 560,000 shares, in August 2020, half of which is set aside to cover an estimated tax debt at their August 2020 price per share.
-The 280,000 shares Tim received to post this deduction were worth US $126 million.
+The 280,000 shares Tim received to post this deduction were worth US $126 million (MYR 558 million).

 Apple’s launch in India